YajunHuang/reinforcement-learning/DavidSilverCourse/1_Intro/README.md

 ### Review of key ideas
 - RL is different from Supervised learning since no supervisor(reward), delayed feedback, sequential data(non i.i.d) and agent's actions affect the subquent data it receives.

 - The key components of RL are agent and evrionment which are communicating through action, reword, observation.
+The envrionment is stochastic.
+The agent learns the environment state through observation and receives reward associated with the last state transition, it then makes an action which is sent back to the environment based on the agent state itself.

 - RL is based on the reward hypothesis and doing sequential decision making, which the goal of agent is to maximise total future reward by standing on Markov states and selecting actions.
 This is a Markov Decision Process(MDP) or Partially Observable Markov Decision Process.

+- The standard approach to 'solve' MDPs is to use dynamic programming, but it is infeasible for large state and action sets.

+- There are two key ideas that make RL algorithms can be thought of as a way of turning the infeasible dynamic programming methods into practical algorithms.
+The first idea is to use samples to compactly represent the dynamic of the environment, while the second is to use function approximation methods to compactly represent value functions.

 - Agents solve sequential decision making by holding one or more of policy, value function and model, so that agent can be categorized as value-based, policy-based and actor-critic or model-free and model-based.

 - Tow fundamental problems of sequential decision making are reinforcement learning and planning.

 - RL can be used to solve prediction and control task.

 ### Terms